 Facts about voter ID and the voter information card

-Since 2007, electors have to prove their identity (who they are) and their current address (where they live) before they can vote in federal elections.
+Since 2007, electors have to prove their identity (who they are) and their address (where they live) before they can vote in federal elections.

-Some Canadians do not have enough ID
+Some Canadians may not have the necessary documents or ID

 About voter information cards